chesahkalu/AirBnB_clone/README.md

 * To Run hbnb(non-interactively): `echo "<command>" | ./console.py`.
 Example::memo:
 	- `echo "help" | ./console.py`
-		- It shows the list of commands available.
+		- It shows the lists of commands available.
 If you include a command you want help on, the output is more verbose and restricted to details of that command, when available.
 	- `echo "count place" | ./console.py`
 		- Retrieves the number of instances of a given class : place